ONSAS/ONSAS/docs/src/creatingModels.md

 ### `materials.modelParams`

-A vector with the material properties of each material used in the model.
-The $i$-th entry of the vector, contains:
+A vector with the properties of this material model.
 ```math
 [ p_1 \dots p_{n_P} ]
 ```